Los Angeles Head Injury Lawyers

 • Glasgow Coma Scale (GCS) — The GCS is a 15-point test that helps doctors or other medical personnel assess the initial severity of brain injuries by checking a person’s ability to follow directions and move their eyes and limbs.
 Abilities will be scored from three to 15 on the GCS.
 Higher scores mean less severe injuries.

-• Cognition and neuropsychological tests – Neuropsychological testing may help determine the areas of a brain impacted by a TBI and how impairments are impacting a person’s day-to-day functioning.
-It can also determine how other factors may be impacting a person’s cognitive functioning.
+• Cognition and Neuropsychological Tests — Neuropsychological testing may help determine the areas of the brain impacted by a TBI and how impairments are impacting a person’s day-to-day functioning.
+It can also determine how other factors may be affecting a person’s cognitive functioning.

-• CT and MRI imaging tests – A CT scan will take pictures to create images of a brain and show if there is a fracture or bleeding.
+• CT and MRI Imaging Tests — A CT scan will take pictures to create images of the brain and show if there is a fracture or bleeding.
 An MRI will create clear images of brain tissue, but the scans will not show if a person has a concussion.

-Arash Law can put you in touch with only the most reputable physicians and medical professionals, so you can be confident that you are getting a complete picture of your health.
+Arash Law can put you in touch with qualified physicians and medical professionals if you wish to get a second opinion.
 You will want to be certain you are working with someone who truly understands the complexity of head injuries.

-A head injury lawyer in Los Angeles can ensure that all head injury victims can be fairly compensated for a medical misdiagnosis through the filing of certain claims, negotiating settlements, or litigating when necessary.
+A head injury lawyer in Los Angeles can help head injury victims pursue compensation for a medical misdiagnosis through the filing of certain claims, negotiating settlements, or litigating when necessary.

-It is not uncommon for many people to receive a phone call from an insurance company representing a negligent party in many head injury cases, and the insurer may offer a person a lump-sum settlement to resolve their case.
-Even when an offer seems quite large, a person should still decline the offer because chances are very good that whatever they are being offered is nowhere near what they are actually entitled to.
+It is not uncommon for many people to get a phone call from an insurance company representing a negligent party in many head injury cases, and the insurer may offer a person a lump-sum settlement to resolve their case.
+Even when an offer seems quite large, a person may need to review it first to determine if it adequately covers their losses.

-Should a case go to trial and a person would become successful in proving their case by a preponderance of the evidence, they can receive many different kinds of compensatory damages.
+Should a case go to trial and a person succeeds in proving their case by a preponderance of the evidence, they may get many different kinds of compensatory damages.

 There are two types of compensation damages: special or economic damages and general or non-economic damages.